Faithful1/node-base-images/README.md

 built on [Alpine Linux](https://alpinelinux.org/)

-1. to create a base image of a specific LTS version please edit the Env variables in the dockerfile and insert the node version you would like to create an image of. e.g in root/Dockerfile:
+1. to create a base image of a specific LTS node version please edit the Env variables in the dockerfile and insert the node version you would like to create an image of. e.g in /root/Dockerfile:

 ```
 ENV VERSION v14.15.0 #where you specify the version you want to create